Lihat Artikel Lainnya

 Sunk Costs Costs that have already been incurred and cannot be recovered or changed.
 They are not tied to current or future operations.

 Opportunity Costs The cost of choosing one option over another.
-For example, the money you could make from one job while you chose to work somewhere else.
+For example, you could earn money from one job while you choose to work somewhere else.

 What is an Expense?